m-aparna/Green-Buddy/README.md

 - **Guest Users:** Access basic plant information without signing up.
 Guest users have limited functionality.

-- **Registered Users:** Access additional features including personalized care guides, weather alerts, YouTube video suggestions, and nearby gardening shops.
-Registered users can also save notes.
+- **Registered Users:** Users can sign-up once and keep using the platform by logging in every other time.
+Access additional features including personalized care guides, weather alerts, YouTube video recommendations, and nearby gardening shops.Registered users can also maintain a personal plant collection.

-**2. Plant Information Search:** Enter a plant name to get detailed information, including common and scientific names.
+**2. Plant Information Search:** Enter a plant name to get detailed information, including common / scientific names and a description about the plant.on and scientific names.

 **3. Plant Care Guides:** Step-by-step guides for registered users on watering, pruning, and sunlight requirement.

 **4. Garden Shop Finder:** Find nearby gardening shops with ratings, addresses, and opening hours.
+Also includes integration with Google Maps.

-**5. YouTube Video Recommendations:** Get suggestions for helpful plant care videos from trusted experts.
+**5. YouTube Video Recommendations:** Get suggestions for helpful plant care videos from top-rated influencers.

-**6. 5-Day Weather Forecast with Alerts:** Receive a detailed 5-day weather forecast with alerts and suggestions based on your plants’ growth stages.
+**6. 5-Day Weather Forecast with Alerts:** Receive a detailed 5-day weather forecast along with current-day average forecast with alerts and suggestions based on your plants’ growth stages.
 Stay informed about sudden weather changes to protect your garden.

 **7. Plant Collections:** Track your plants by adding and managing details like name, species, and care schedule.
 Option to add new plants or delete existing ones.